How to Compare Breakdown Insurance Plans

 - An extended warranty is typically purchased when you buy a new vehicle.
 Mechanical breakdown insurance doesn’t kick in until after the manufacturer warranty expires, so it can be purchased later.

-- You pay for the extended warranty upfront (or as part of your loan), so you’re stuck with the expense — there’s no going back.
-Breakdown insurance, like your car insurance, is paid in premiums over time, and can be dropped.
+- You pay for the extended warranty up front (or as part of your loan), so you’re stuck with the expense — there’s no going back.
+It’s paid in premiums over time and can be dropped.

 - With an extended warranty, you’re required to bring your car to the dealership for repairs.
-Breakdown insurance typically lets you use your preferred repair shop.
+This coverage typically lets you use your preferred repair shop.

 Compare breakdown insurance from major insurers

-Not all companies offer mechanical breakdown insurance.
+Not all companies offer this type of coverage for your car.
 Here are a few that do, along with details of what they offer.

 GEICO breakdown insurance is available for new or leased cars that are less than 15 months old and with less than 15,000 miles.
 Once purchased, the policy can be renewed for up to seven years or 100,000 miles.
 After a $250 deductible, the policy covers repairs to all mechanical parts, excluding maintenance and wear and tear.

 Mercury mechanical breakdown protection offers various coverage levels for new and used vehicles up to seven years and 100,000 miles.
 The plan includes free roadside assistance, car rental assistance, tire protection, trip interruption protection and no limit on the number of claims.